-The District has actively been working to reduce the effects of fire suppression from areas that have been overgrown with sand pine (Pinus clausa).
+Portions of District managed lands that have been altered from a natural state and condition are restored to a natural condition, whenever practical.
+The District has been actively working to reduce the effects of fire suppression from areas that have been overgrown with sand pine.
 These overgrown areas have a dense canopy that suppress the growth of subcanopy species that provide fuel for burning.
 By mechanically thinning the sand pine in areas where fire has been suppressed, the understory vegetation flourishes resulting in the accumulations of fuel loads that will carry fire.
 Once thinning and regrowth occurs, the restoration sites can be managed with fire.
-Between 2008-2009, 230 acres of slash pine was harvested on the Preserve for restoration.
-In 2011, 55 acres of off-site slash pine was harvested.
-Areas of improved pasture in Serenova and Anclote were planted with longleaf and slash pine between 2011-2016, to restore a forest overstory.
+Between 2008-2009, 230 acres of slash pine were harvested on the Preserve for restoration.
+In 2011, 55 acres of off-site slash pine were harvested.
+Areas of improved pasture in the Serenova Tract and the Anclote Tract were planted with longleaf and slash pine between 2011-2016 to restore a forest overstory.

 Previous wellfield withdrawal impacted wetlands in the Preserve.
-Impacts to wetlands include the lowering of the water table and reducing hydroperiods.
-In 1998, TBW entered into an agreement with the District to reduce groundwater withdrawals from the region.
-All TBW central system wellfield permits were combined into a consolidated permit.
-In 1998, total permitted annual average groundwater withdrawal was 192 million gallons per day (mgd) for the 11 wellfields in the area, including the wellfields on the Preserve.
+Impacts to wetlands included the lowering of the water table and reducing hydroperiods.
+In 1998, TBW entered into an agreement with the District to reduce groundwater withdrawals from the region, and TBW central system wellfield permits were combined into a consolidated permit.
+In 1998, total permitted annual average groundwater withdrawals were 192 million gallons per day (mgd) for the 11 wellfields in the area, including the wellfields on the Preserve.
 Once the permits were consolidated, withdrawals were reduced to 158 mgd and by 2008, the withdrawals were reduced to 90 mgd.
 Reduction in groundwater withdrawals has resulted in lakes and wetlands in the Preserve significantly improving.

 In addition to the impacts from groundwater withdrawal, several surface water conveyance systems within the Preserve have been altered by past land use practices.
 These alterations include fill roads with culverts, drainage ditches, and logging trams.
 These restrict natural flow into the Pithlachascotee River and its tributary creeks.
 Within the Serenova Tract, several wetland crossings have been improved and restored.
-Portions of District managed lands that have been altered from a natural state and condition are restored to a natural condition, whenever practical.